djeada/Linux-Notes/notes/nfs.md

 ### Challenges

-1. Explain the main purpose of NFS.
-How does it enable file sharing between different computers?
+1. Describe the primary purpose of NFS and how it facilitates file sharing between different computers on a network.
+Explain the role of NFS in distributed systems and how it allows users to access files on remote systems as if they were local.
-2. Describe the key components of an NFS server.
-How does each component contribute to the operation of the NFS system?
+2. Outline the key components of an NFS server, such as the NFS daemon and `rpcbind` service.
+Describe how each component contributes to the operation of NFS and why they are necessary for the server to function correctly.
-3. What is the role of the rpcbind service in NFS?
-Why is it important, and how does it interact with the rest of the system?
+3. Investigate the role of the `rpcbind` service in NFS, including how it registers and maps network services to the correct ports.
+Explain why `rpcbind` is essential for NFS communication and the consequences of it not being active.
-4. Detail the steps to share a directory on an NFS server.
-Why is the `/etc/exports` file crucial in this process?
+4. Configure an NFS server to share a specific directory by editing the `/etc/exports` file and setting appropriate access permissions.
+Explain the purpose of the `/etc/exports` file and why it is necessary for defining shared directories.
-5. List and explain the various options available in the `/etc/exports` file.
-How do these options affect the configuration of shared directories?
+5. Review and experiment with different options available in the `/etc/exports` file, such as `ro` (read-only), `rw` (read-write), and `sync` (synchronized writes).
+Discuss how these options affect client access and the security of shared directories.
-6. Compare the setup processes for an NFS server and an NFS client.
-What are the similarities and differences?
+6. Compare the setup process of an NFS server and an NFS client.
+Document the similarities and differences, especially in terms of the services and configuration files required on each side for successful communication.
-7. Explain how to mount an NFS-shared directory on a client.
-How can the client verify that the connection is successful?
+7. Mount an NFS-shared directory on a client system using the `mount` command, and verify the connection by accessing the files in the mounted directory.
+Explain how the client can confirm that the connection is stable and functioning as expected.
-8. Discuss the potential security risks associated with NFS.
-What measures can be taken to mitigate these risks?
+8. Identify potential security risks associated with NFS, such as unauthorized access and data interception.
+Explore measures to mitigate these risks, including using firewalls, limiting client access, and enabling NFS over VPN for added security.
-9. Provide an example of how NFS can be useful for sharing directories across different operating systems, such as Windows, Linux, and macOS.
+9. Demonstrate how NFS can be used to share directories across different operating systems, such as Linux, macOS, and Windows (using an NFS client for Windows).
+Discuss the benefits and potential challenges of cross-platform file sharing with NFS.
-10. Describe the function of the exportfs command in NFS.
-How is it used to view, modify, and stop sharing directories?
+10. Experiment with the `exportfs` command to view, refresh, and unexport shared directories on the NFS server.
+Describe how `exportfs` is used for real-time management of NFS shares and how it complements the configuration in the `/etc/exports` file.